 - big toe

 Bursitis is often temporary, and treatment relies on resting the affected joint for several weeks.
-This may mean you need to reduce physical activity and keep the joint stationary for periods of time.
-This allows the bursae to recover and stiffness to resolve.
+This may mean you need to reduce physical activity and keep the joint stationary for periods, allowing the bursae to recover and stiffness to resolve.

 Unlike some other possible causes of joint stiffness, gout comes on suddenly.
-It may appear while you’re asleep, which may make the joints especially painful when you wake up.
+It may appear while you’re asleep, making the joints especially painful when you wake up.